cilium/cilium/Documentation/concepts.rst

 Labels are a generic, flexible and highly scalable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
-Whenever something needs to be described, addressed or selected this is done based on labels:
+Whenever something needs to be described, addressed or selected, it is done based on labels:

-- `Endpoints` are assigned labels as derived from container runtime, the orchestration system, or other sources.
+- `Endpoints` are assigned labels as derived from the container runtime, orchestration system, or other sources.
 - `Network policies` select pairs of `endpoints` which are allowed to communicate based on labels.
 The policies themselves are identified by labels